How the West Was Won (film): The Railroad (1868)

-Following the daring riders from the Pony Express and the construction of the transcontinental telegraph line in the late 1860s, two ferociously competing railroad lines, the Central Pacific Railroad and the Union Pacific Railroad, one building westward and the other eastward, open up new territory to eager settlers.
+In the late 1860s, two competing railroad lines, the Central Pacific Railroad and the Union Pacific Railroad, open up new territories that attract American and European settlers.

-Zeb becomes a lieutenant in the U.S. cavalry, trying to maintain peace with the Native Americans with the help of grizzled buffalo hunter Jethro Stuart (Fonda), an old friend of Linus's.
-When ruthless railroad man Mike King (Widmark) violates a treaty by building on Native American territory, the Arapahos retaliate by stampeding buffalo through his camp, killing many, including women and children.
-Disgusted, Zeb resigns and heads to Arizona.
+Zeb serves in the U.S. Cavalry, trying to maintain peace with the Native Americans with the help of buffalo hunter Jethro Stuart, an old friend of Linus's.
+When railroad man Mike King violates a treaty by building on Native American territory, the Arapahos retaliate by stampeding buffalo through his camp, killing many.

-A subplot was cut featuring Hope Lange as Stuart's daughter, Julie, who becomes involved in a love triangle with Zeb and King; she ultimately marries and abandons Zeb.

-This section was directed by George Marshall.
+Disgusted by Mike's unchecked greed and callousness, Zeb resigns from the army, and then visits Jethro at his mountain cabin before moving on.

 The Outlaws (1889)

-In San Francisco, widowed Lilith auctions off her possessions (Cleve and she had made and spent several fortunes) to pay her debts.
-She travels to Arizona, inviting Zeb and his family to oversee her remaining asset, a ranch.
+In San Francisco, the widowed Lilith auctions off her possessions to pay off debts.
+She travels to Arizona, inviting Zeb and his family to oversee a cattle ranch, her last remaining asset.

-Zeb (now a marshal), his wife Julie (Carolyn Jones), and their children meet Lilith at Gold City's train station.
-However, Zeb also runs into an old enemy there, outlaw Charlie Gant (Wallach).
+Zeb (now an Arizona marshal), his wife Julie, and their children meet Lilith at Gold City's train station.
+There, Zeb runs into outlaw Charlie Gant.
 Zeb had killed Gant's brother in a gunfight.
-When Gant makes veiled threats against Zeb and his family, Zeb turns to his friend and Gold City's marshal, Lou Ramsey (Lee J. Cobb), but Gant is not wanted for anything in that territory, so Ramsey can do nothing.
+When Gant makes threats against Zeb and his family, Zeb turns to his friend, Gold City marshal Lou Ramsey.
+However, Gant is not wanted for anything in that territory, so Ramsey can do nothing.

-Zeb decides he has to act rather than wait for Gant to make good his threat someday.
-Suspecting Gant of planning to rob an unusually large gold shipment being transported by train, he prepares an ambush with Ramsey's reluctant help.
-Gant and his entire gang (one member played by Harry Dean Stanton) are killed in the shootout and resulting train wreck.
-In the end, Lilith and the Rawlings family travel to their new home.
+Zeb suspects Gant plans to steal a train's gold shipment, and prepares an ambush with Ramsey's reluctant help.
+Gant and his gang are killed in the shootout and resulting train wreck.
+Lilith and the Rawlings family travel by wagon to their new home.

-This section also was directed by Henry Hathaway.

-Epilogue

-A short epilogue shows how modern America has grown from the West in the early 1960s, which includes footage of the Hoover Dam, the four-level downtown freeway interchange in Los Angeles and the Golden Gate Bridge in San Francisco.

-This section also was directed by Henry Hathaway.